 The quick answer is no. Avoid all contact with water, quite simply.
-This is a new one when it comes to flower care, but dried and preserved flowers should not be watered at all.
-Not even misted with water, as this will encourage mold to grow on the stems or leaves of the dried plant.
-This is especially so in our tropical climate.
+This is a new one when it comes to flower care, but preserved flowers should not be watered, not even misted, as this will encourage mold to grow & discolouration to set in on the stems and petals of the flowers.
+This is especially so in Singapore’s tropical climate.

-Although dried and preserved flowers require virtually no daily care once set in a vase or as a table centerpiece, they do need to be handled very carefully.
+Although preserved flowers require virtually no daily care once set in a vase or as a table centerpiece, they do need to be handled very carefully.
 The shape of the blooms, the petals, and leaves are very fragile, akin to a very thin paper, and very sensitive to crushing, pressing, or folding.
 The stems tend to be brittle and will not bend the way a fresh cut flower will.

 Occasionally a thin wood branch may be used to assist the stem of a preserved flower in standing tall in an arrangement, as the stems of preserved flowers tend to be delicate.
 Extra care is needed when handling and unwrapping a preserved flower bouquet.